bradleysigma/tirules/questions.md

 - Can abilities such as the Argent commander or Jol-Nar commander affect the ANTI-FIGHTER BARRAGE roll, since it isn't a unit performing the roll?

 ### Metali Void Shielding
 - Say Nekro has _Metali Void Shielding_, and has infantry participating in space combat as though they were ships.
 Can they be damaged?
-How would a player indicate a damaged infantry token?
+- If so, how would a player indicate a damaged infantry token?

 ### The Silver Flame
 - Can a player score _Become a Martyr_ when they purge their home system?
 - Is Saar affected by the "can't score publics" clause?
-- Does The Fracture enter play if a 10 is rolled?
+- Does The Fracture enter play if a 10 is rolled i.e. is that clause enacted unconditionally, or only in the 1-9 branch?

 ### The Triad
 - Can _The Triad_ be exhausted by _Uprising_?